BYRIO/krita-webdoc-zh/KritaFAQ.rst

 Why do I get a checkerboard pattern when I use the eraser?
 ----------------------------------------------------------

 You’re probably used to Gimp or Photoshop.
-The background, that is default or first layer in these applications doesn’t have an alpha channel by default. so, on their background layer, the eraser paints in the background color.
+The default background or first layer in these applications doesn’t have an alpha channel by default.
+Thus, on their background layer, the eraser paints in the background color.

-In Krita, all layers have an alpha channel, so if you want to paint in the background color, you should do that, instead of erasing.
+In Krita, all layers have an alpha channel, if you want to paint in the background color, you should simply do it in a layer above the first one (Layer 1), that would prevent  you from erasing the white background color, making the checkerboard visible.
 You get the same effect in, say, gimp, if you create new image, add an alpha channel and then use the eraser tool.
-Most Krita users actually on starting a sketch in Krita add a new blank layer first thing they do (the INSert key is a useful shortcut here.)
+Most Krita users will actually start a sketch in Krita by adding a new blank layer first before doing anything else.
+(the INSert key is a useful shortcut here).
 That doesn’t use extra memory, since a blank layer or a layer with a default color just takes one pixel worth of memory.

-Windows: Can I use Krita with sandboxie?
+Windows: Can I use Krita with Sandboxie?
 ----------------------------------------

 No, this is not recommended.
 Sandboxie causes stuttering and freezes due